eng-oday/Decorator-Pattern/README.md

 - It is useful when you need to extend the functionality of a class in a flexible and reusable way.
 - The pattern involves creating a set of decorator classes that wrap the original class and provide additional features.

-📝 Implementation:
+# Implementation

-- Let's consider a real-world example where we have a basic iOS application that provides different types of beverages (e.g., coffee).
+- Let's consider a real-world example where we have a basic iOS application that provides different types of beverages (e.g., coffee , decafCoffe).
-- We want to offer various extras or toppings (e.g., milk, sugar) that can be added to the beverage.
+- We want to offer various extras or toppings (e.g., Soy, Caramel) that can be added to the beverage.
 - Instead of creating separate classes for each combination of the beverage and toppings, we'll use the `Decorator` pattern.
+-
+# Pros & Cons

 ✅ Positive aspects: